-Progress continues to be made in moving towards the optimum size and structure, with a much more even spread of pupil numbers across year groups at the College and a strong year 7 and 8 contingent at the School supporting a healthy pipeline into Year 9.
-Recruitment for overseas pupils is starting to improve post pandemic and open days are attracting an increasing level of interest from the London market, which is encouraging for future years.
-There is still some capacity in the Pre-Prep and within boarding houses, but with strong pupil numbers cross charity and interest in the two schools at an all-time high, the Charity is well placed to focus on increasing the number of full fee-paying equivalents, an imperative if the Charity is to provide greater financial assistance to those pupils who need it and to make further investment in educational facilities and its wider estate.
-The services of Bursary Administration Limited continue to be employed, bringing a higher level of scrutiny to the means testing process, enabling the Charity to award fee remission based on genuine means to pay.
+Progress continues to be made in moving towards the optimum size and structure, with a much more even spread of pupil numbers across year groups at the College and a strong Year 7 and 8 contingent at the School supporting a healthy pipeline into Year 9.
+There is still some capacity in the Pre-Prep and within boarding, but pupil numbers and interest in the two schools remains high, although the level of requests for financial support has increased, not surprisingly given the economic back drop.
+The services of Bursary Administration Limited continue to be employed, bringing a higher level of scrutiny to the means testing process, enabling the Charity to award fee remission based on genuine financial need.

-The 2018-2023 strategic plan did not include any development plans, recognising the completion of the Winn and Nugee buildings brought an accelerated completion of the College's needs identified in previous plans.
-However, the Governors recognise that many of the boarding houses at the College are in need of refurbishment and while there are no plans for any significant capital investment in the short-term, lower-level investment continues to be made in developing the current estate in order to support the strategic aim to remain competitive.
+The 2018-2023 strategic plan did not include any significant site development plans, recognising the completion of the Winn and Nugee buildings brought an accelerated completion of the College's needs identified in previous plans.
+However, the Governors recognise that many of the boarding houses at the College are in need of refurbishment and while there are no plans for any significant capital investment in the short-term, investment continues to be made in developing the current estate in order to support the strategic aim to remain competitive.
+Plans are underway for the demolition of the old Dining Hall, which is no longer in a fit condition to house exams.
+The Charity's ambition is to consolidate the Charity's operations in the buildings and plots around College Field.